hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 	</body>
 </html>
 ```
+The basics are done!

 ### Adding a base layer

 For a real map you need a base layer.
-This is the background of your map, made out of png tiles, which are quick to load!
+This is the background of your map made out of png tiles, which are quick to load!

 1. Put the following script in the body and save your index.html file.